-The first stage of withdrawal treatment is detox.
-The goal is medical stabilization during this stage.
-The detox stage lasts from a few days up to a week.
-When you arrive, you will receive a complete medical assessment to determine your level of addiction, plus any additional medical needs you may have.
-The assessment will include a medical exam and urine or blood tests to screen for drugs.
+The primary goal is medical stabilization during the first stage of withdrawal treatment, which is known as detox.
+Expect the detox stage to last from a few days up to a week.
+When you arrive, your medical team—which will include doctors, nurses, and support staff— will complete your comprehensive medical assessment, which will help determine your level of addiction and additional medical needs you may have.
+The assessment includes a medical exam plus a urine screening for drugs.

-Your medical team, which includes doctors, nurses, and support staff, will monitor you 24/7 to help manage uncomfortable withdrawal symptoms and prevent dangerous sedative withdrawal symptoms.
+Your medical team will monitor you 24/7 to help manage uncomfortable withdrawal symptoms and prevent dangerous Mysoline withdrawal symptoms.

-Many people also experience anxiety, depression, and other emotional and psychological challenges.
-Because of this, your treatment plan will also include emotional support.
-Your doctor will develop a longer-term treatment plan for you once you are medically stabilized.
+Many people also experience anxiety, depression, and other emotional and psychological challenges during the detox period.
+Your treatment plan will also include comprehensive support to help you with these symptoms.
+A longer-term treatment plan will be put into place for you once you are medically stabilized.

 If you need help with Mysoline withdrawal, contact the admissions specialists at Ocean Breeze Recovery for free and confidential help.
 Our specialists are available 24/7 to provide guidance and support.
 They will explain the treatment process with you and answer any questions you may have.